Apple Butter & Onion Gravy

-This gravy is so creamy and good I could eat it like soup.
+This onion gravy recipe is so creamy and good I could eat it like soup.
 But it's best draped over mashed potatoes and other Thanksgiving fixings.
 For reheating the next day, if it's too thick, just stir in a bit of milk. — Mindie Hilton, Susanville, California

 - 1 large sweet onion, finely chopped